FAnargyrou/SpaceProject/README.md

 I started writing this game for fun when I was back in school in 2015.
 I have recently found the source files lost somewhere in an old HDD.

 The objective is to finish this game for practicing/academic purposes.
-I will be adding instructions on how to debug this code once I have reviewed it properly.
+A demo of the game can be downloaded from https://github.com/GhostFinn/SpaceProject/releases

 ## Built With